GiftCrypto/DogeTeller/README.md

 ### Integrating the DogeTeller Client

+The DogeTeller client is a convenient way to make API calls to a DogeTeller instance from NodeJS.

-First, import the client library into your client.
-Then create a new `DogeTellerClient` instance; make sure to supply the link to your dogecoind instance and your API key.
+In order to get started, you first need to import the client library into your application.
+Then create a new `DogeTellerClient` instance - make sure to supply the link to your dogecoind instance and your API key.

 ```javascript